 The average values for a range of energy performance indicators for existing and new domestic properties in Wales are shown in Table 5.
-New properties tend to be more energy efficient.
+As in England, new properties tend to be more energy efficient.
 Flats tend to produce fewer emissions and have lower lighting and heating costs than houses even though flats have a higher energy use per square metre.